“This shall be written for the generation to come; and the people who shall be created shall praise the Lord” (Psalm 102:18).

 I suppose they were his treasures and what better place to store them than in the Holy Book.

 I write in my Bibles.
-Each of my eight grandchildren has received a Bible from me, and possibly will be given more (since I still have six or eight Bibles in my study at the house).
+Each of my eight grandchildren has received a Bible from me.
 More than once, I have read the Bible through in a year and marked it up as I went, then presented it to a grandchild.
 Once, I bought identical Bibles and marked up two in one year, then presented them to twins Abby and Erin.

 So, please.
 Write in your Bible.